 Haworthia parksiana Poelln.

-Haworthia parksiana is a stemless succulent that slowly grows in clumps of small rosettes.
+Haworthia parksiana is a small succulent that slowly grows in clumps of stemless rosettes.
 It is the smallest and possibly the rarest of all Haworthias.
 The rosettes grow up to 1.6 inches (4 cm) in diameter.
-Leaves are sharply recurved, up to 1.2 inches (3 cm) long, and with tiny tubercles that are scattered along the leaf surfaces.
+Leaves are sharply recurved, up to 1.2 inches (3 cm) long, and have tiny tubercles scattered along the surfaces.
 The leaf color varies from dark green to dull grey-green and reddish-green.
 Flowers are white with dull green veins and appear in fall on an unbranched, up to 10 inches (25 cm) tall inflorescence.

 How to Grow and Care for Haworthia parksiana

 Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
 Place the potted H. parksiana in a bright area with some protection from the hottest rays of the day.